Last Updated on

 You really want to look for a Dutch oven that has a snug fitting lid.
 It shouldn’t lock closed, but it should be made specifically for your Dutch oven, and not just some random lid.
 A tight fitting lid will keep more of the liquid in your pot.
 This means foods are juicier and more flavorful.
 Too much evaporation will result in dry meat, and soups and stews that are unremarkable.

 You’ll notice when you’re shopping for Dutch ovens, that most enameled cast iron ones are rated to a maximum of 450 degrees.
 This is the highest temperature that; a) most recipes call for and b) is the safe high temperature for the porcelain coating.
 If you are planning on using your Dutch oven directly in a fire (think campfire), then you’ll want a raw cast iron Dutch oven.
 They are capable of handling heat as high as 1,000 degrees.
+Don’t forget your pot holders or oven mitt gloves to avoid any burning accident.

 If you are interested, we have the complete cookware sets reviewed here.